Georgian Gothic: the Hall at King's

 In 1965 the Hall began taking its current form.
 The High Table was moved to the opposite end of the Hall and replaced by two tables that stood at floor level.
 Two years later the roof was repainted a lighter colour and regilded using £1000 donated by Dadie Rylands.
 At the same time the panelling was bleached, and the heraldic carvings coloured.
 The redecoration was finally completed in 1973 when 30 new oak tables and chairs were commissioned.

 Today the Hall seats over 300 people for formal banquets and a number of luminaries - including the Queen - have dined here.
-The Hall is available as a conference and dining venue (see King's as a venue).
+The Hall is available as a conference and dining venue (for 'Conference and Dining', see 'See also').

 The documents below track some of the changes in the furnishings and layout of the Hall from that first banquet in 1828 to today.